unoplatform/uno.extensions/doc/Learn/Markup/DependencyPropertyBuilder.md

         .Binding(() => slider.Value))
 ```

+ > [!NOTE]
+ > Using the `.Name(out var fe)` syntax not only gives you a variable representing your `FrameworkElement` control but also sets the control's `Name` property to match the variable name.
+For example, in the scenario mentioned earlier, the `Slider` would have its `Name` property set to "slider" because the variable name used is `slider`.

 The second is that we can leverage the element name for our binding such as the following:

 ```cs